V8

 Added in: v8.0.0

-Uses a DefaultSerializer
+Uses a DefaultSerializer to serialize value into a buffer.

-will be thrown when trying to
+ERR_BUFFER_TOO_LARGE will be thrown when trying to

 serialize a huge object which requires buffer

-larger than buffer.constants.MAX_LENGTH
+larger than buffer.constants.MAX_LENGTH.

 M v8.deserialize(buffer)